 Modern stand up paddling first appeared in public in 2004 when it made its official debut as part of a surfing competition on Oahu.

 In the “Buffalo Big Board Classic,” professionals and amateurs faced off in an SUP competition for the first time.
-Stand up paddling immediately became extremely popular with both athletes and the spectators, and thus generated a great deal of media interest.
-Thanks to media attention, stand up paddling then spread via California from Hawaii out into the entire world.
+Stand up paddling immediately became extremely popular with both athletes and spectators and thus generated a great deal of media interest.
+Thanks to media attention, stand up paddling spread from California to Hawaii out into the entire world.

 But as always, when a sport or trend spreads across the world, famous icons always play a central role.